-Over the years, I’ve made hundreds, if not thousands of these kinds of deliveries and installations, and I’ve developed a pattern I find effective.
-Here, I share that pattern with you.
+Over the years, I’ve made hundreds, if not thousands of these kinds of deliveries and installations, and I’ve developed a approach I find effective.
+In this post I would like to share that approach with you.

 Setting the appointment